-To see how investments are determined, consider an economy with only one good that serves both as capital and consumption good.
-There is a continuum of overlapping-generation families, indexed by $i \in [0,1]$ .
+There is only one good in the economy that serves both as a capital and consumption good.
+There is a continuum of overlapping-generations families, indexed by $i \in [0,1]$.
 Each individual lives for two periods.
-The utility of an individual i born at date t is given by $U_t^i = \log c{i,t} + \rho \cdot \log c{i,t+1}$ , where $c{i,t}$ and $c{i,t+1}$ denote current and future consumption respectively.
-Individuals differ in their initial endowments.
-In order to abstract from intergenerational transfers and bequest decisions, suppose that initial endowments are randomly determined at birth.
-Let the endowment of individual i upon birth at date t be given by where a is a constant and $\varepsilon{i,t}$ is an identically and independently distributed random variable, with mean $\frac{1}{a}$ .
+The intertemporal utility of an individual i born at date t is given by where c_t^i and d_t^i denote current and future consumption respectively.
+Individuals differ in their initial endowments of human capital.
+Let the endowment of individual i upon birth at date t be given by